 What types of cookies do we use ?

-Functional Cookies: These are the cookies that help certain non-essential functionalities on our website.
-These functionalities include embedding content like videos or sharing contents on the website on social media platforms.
+Functional Cookies: These are the cookies that help certain non-essential functions on our website.
+These functions include embedding content like videos or sharing contents on the website on social media platforms.

 How can I control the cookie preferences ?

 Different browsers provide different methods to block and delete cookies used by websites.
 You can change the settings of your browser to block/delete the cookies.
 To find out more out more on how to manage and delete cookies, visit wikipedia.org, www.allaboutcookies.org.

 You can ask us what information we hold about you by emailing email@example.com.

 If you’ve signed up for any email subscriptions, you can unsubscribe at any time by clicking the link at the bottom of the email.